jw418/Meta-Trader-Society/PayementSplitterDoc.md

 Functions

 constructor
 Name Type Description
 payees address[]
-shares_	uint256[]
+shares\_ uint256[]
 Returns:

 No parameters

 isTeam
-**Add Documentation for the method here**
+Stock team addresses return a boolean

 Name Type Description
 address
 Returns:

 Name Type Description
 bool
 payee
 Getter for the address of the payee number `index`.

 Name Type Description
 index uint256
 Returns:

 Name Type Description
 address
 release
 Triggers a transfer to `account` of the amount of Ether they are owed, according to their percentage of the total shares and their previous withdrawals.

 Name Type Description
 account address
 Returns:

 No parameters